 5. I was never promised a single second in the universe, and yet I am given one now.
 This should make any warrior forget his sword and any monk blissed before entering nirvana.
 This experience, and nothing else.
 This experience, and in it everything else.
 What a miracle!

-6. Doubt can hinder progress, but at the same time be a critical tool for always evolving.
+6. Doubt can hinder progress, but at the same time be a critical tool for evolving.
 Control doubt, or it will control you.
 Think deeply of this.

 7. Know that there are two dangers in life that are to be avoided.
 One is fleeing from hardships, struggle, and pain.
 The other is fleeing into the arms of pleasure.
 Avoid both these ways if your mind is to be balanced and untangled.

 8. Know the difference between forcing things out of your mind and simply letting go.
 The first deprives you of strength and may only be used in certain situations and not for long.
 The latter frees up your resources as though you just lost something profoundly heavy.